"

 Figure 17.2.
 Tacoma Narrows Bridges / Photo Credit: Washington State Dept of Transportation, CC BY-NC-ND 2.0

-Most community colleges and technical schools offer WABO certification, however some also offer AWS certification testing.
-As you explore your career options in welding, check out which codes and certifications employers in those career areas use and require.
+Some community colleges and technical schools offer AWS certification testing.
+As you explore your career options in welding, check out which codes and certifications the employers in those areas use and require.

 CJP and PJP Groove Welds for Nontubular Connections